SerenityOS/serenity/Base/usr/share/man/man1/rev.md

 ## Description

 `rev` reads the specified files line by line, and prints them to standard output with each line being reversed characterwise.
-If no files are specifed, then `rev` will read from standard input.
+If no files are specified, then `rev` will read from standard input.

 ## Examples